 - Dateline – city, state and date of the release

 - Intro – a strong and attention-grabbing introductory paragraph (try to cover all Ws” of journalism—Who, What, When, Where, and Why)

-- Body Copy- more details and quote from spokesperson or representative of the company
+- Body Copy- more details with quote from spokesperson or representative of the company

-- Boilerplate – a brieflyabout the company or person featured in the release
+- Boilerplate – a brief of about the company or person featured in the release

 (Headline) Eminent artist, Dr. Archana Srivastava launches her art exhibition ‘Divinity’ at Lalit Kala Akademi, Delhi